Hatchy-py/Quiz_maker/README.md

 5. After the quiz is completed, the user's score and the total score based on ponderations will be displayed.

+## About the Programmer

+This program was developed by Hatchy.
+Hatchy has been coding in Python since 2021 and this quiz maker is his first repository.
+For more information about Hatchy, you can visit their [GitHub profile](https://github.com/Hatchy-py).

 ## Example

 Here's an example usage of the quiz maker: